zhangwurongyan/P8105_hw3_wz2507/hw3.md

     ## 5  2002 CA               22.7
     ## 6  2002 CO               23.1

+Comment: The table above showing the head of the set of excellent only and the data includes year, state and mean\_data\_value of each state in each year.

 ``` r
 # the spaghetti plot of average value vs year for each state
 ggplot(excellent,